10 Best Wrist Support Compression Sleeves Reviewed & Compared

-The Criteria We Used to Find the Best Wrist Support Compression Sleeves
+Our Criteria For the Best Wrist Support Compression Sleeves

 This one goes without saying.
 There’s no point in purchasing a wrist compression sleeve if it doesn’t provide an adequate amount of compression.
 Products were judged based on how comfortable and effective the compression was when worn.
-Some features that are positive in regards to compression are adjustability, ventilation, and heat control, with higher rankings granted to products that implemented these traits.
+Some features that were related to compression (like adjustability, ventilation design, and temperature control) that went above and beyond were given higher rankings.

-In addition to providing a necessary amount of compression, it’s important for a medical wrist sleeve to support the wrist so that it can’t get injured again while recovering.
+In addition to providing a necessary amount of compression, it’s important for a wrist sleeve to support the wrist so that you don’t get injured again or worsen an injury while recovering.
 The more support a wrist sleeve offered, the better their score was in this category.
 Extra points were given to products that implemented a hard plastic or metal splint, and points were taken away if mobility was too severely limited.

 Many different types of material are used in the construction of compression sleeves.
 Some are better than others, and this category judges which products have the best material in their design.
-Higher points are given to material that is more durable, and fewer points are given to those that are fragile or uncomfortable.
+We favored those with more durable materials and steered clear of those that are fragile or uncomfortable.
 Other design aspects considered when judging this category include material that is heat-retaining or anti-microbial.